-- Involve simple, and easily understood procedures that allow you to present your grievance orally or in writing; - Not count against you or your provider in any way; - Allow you to authorize another person to act on your behalf, including a provider or advocate.
-If you authorize another person to act on your behalf, the providing county might ask you to sign a form authorizing the plan to release information to that person; - Ensure that the individuals making the decisions are qualified to do so and not involved in any previous levels of review or decision-making; - Identify the roles and responsibilities of you, your providing county, and your provider, and - Provide resolution for the grievance in the required timeframes.
+- Involve simple, and easily understood procedures that allow you to present your grievance orally or in writing. - Not count against you or your provider in any way. - Allow you to authorize another person to act on your behalf, including a provider or advocate.
+If you authorize another person to act on your behalf, the Drug Medi-Cal Organized Delivery System county might ask you to sign a form authorizing the Drug Medi-Cal Organized Delivery System county to release information to that person. - Ensure that the individuals making the decisions are qualified to do so and not involved in any previous levels of review or decision-making. - Identify the roles and responsibilities of you, your Drug Medi-Cal Organized Delivery System county and your provider. - Provide resolution for the grievance in the required timeframes.